dpeaep/foamer/getting-started.md

 - [ ] you can navigate the links between your notes by `ctrl+click` on a wikilink.
 Here, go to your [[inbox]]

-- [ ] to see how your notes are connected, execute the `Foam: Show Graph` command.
-Where is the `show graph` command?
+- [ ] to see how your notes are connected, open command palette (ctrl-shift-p) and type `Foam: Show Graph`.
   - **tip** - `cmd+click` on a node to navigate to it
   - **tip** - keep the graph open.
 As you navigate your files, it will focus on the active note, so you can at a glance see how it's connected in your knowledge base